Close

 Directions to meeting point

-The meeting point will be on July 3th at 18.30h in the bus station of La Pobla de Segur.
+The meeting point will be on the 29th of June in the bus station of La Pobla de Segur at 18:30h.

 From there, the hosting organization will take you to Vilamur by private bus (which will cost 6 euros per person, so please bring some cash with you).

 .
-From Barcelona’s Airport, you have to go to the bus station in Barcelona called Estació del Nord.
+By public transportation: From Barcelona’s Airport, volunteers have to go to the bus station in Barcelona called Estació del Nord.

-You can go by train: go to Terminal 2 and take the RENFE train R2Nord and stop in Estació de Sants.
-Once there, transbord to RENFE train R1 and stop in Arc de Triomf.
+They can go by train: go to Terminal 2 and take the RENFE train R2Nord and stop in Estació de Sants.
+Once there, transfer to RENFE train R1 and stop in Arc de Triomf.

-You can go by metro: from terminal 1 or 2 take metro L9 to Torrassa, and there transbord to L1 and stop in Arc de Triomf.
+Or by metro: From terminal 1 or 2, take metro L9 to Torrassa, and there transfer to L1 and stop in Arc de Triomf.
 From the metro exit, walk 200m to the bus station.

+From Estació del Nord to La Pobla de Segur, volunteers should get the ALSA bus (www.alsa.es).

 .
-From Estació del Nord to La Pobla de Segur, you should get the ALSA bus (www.alsa.es).

-The meeting point will be directly in Vilamur around 19:15h, and a person from Balmes Blancs will pick you up and show you how to get to the camping area.
-Location:
+Private transportation: The meeting point will be directly in Vilamur around 19:15, and a person from Balmes Blancs will pick you up and show you how to get to the camping area.

 Requirements

-This work camp is not accessible for volunteers with high reduce mobility or wheelchairs.
+This workcamp is not accessible for volunteers with high reduced mobility or wheelchairs.

 Dates